Data cubes

 )

-# the source defines a property called vsys
+# the source provides an attribute called vsys

 # defined as h * 100km/s * distance + vpeculiar